 Raging, I pulled out my rifle one more time and started shooting to everybody who was in sight.
-Brumhilde looked at me from nearby, pleading for her life, neighing and suffering on the brink of death.
+Brumhilde gaped from nearby, pleading for her life, neighing and suffering on the brink of death.

 Chapter V – Hope

-I was not worried about Arthur.
-Damn, the poor bastard died so many times in my game that another respawn wouldn’t be a problem.
-Problem is that horses, in RDR2, have permadeath: once they die, it is literally impossible to bring them back.
-And, as the loading screen faded into the game’s colours yet again, I realised that Brumhilde’s icon had been replaced by a saddle on the map – the icon usually pointing at an abandoned saddle from a dead horse.
+I wasn’t worried about Arthur.
+Damn, the poor bastard died so many times in my game time that another respawn wouldn’t be a problem.
+Problem is that horses, in RDR2, have permadeath: once they die, it’s literally impossible to bring them back.
+And, as the loading screen faded into the game’s colours yet again, I realised that Brumhilde’s icon had been replaced by a saddle on the map – the icon usually pointing at abandoned equipment from a dead horse.

-There was nobody in my house at the time to confirm this, but I am quite sure that I turned red in anger.
-Anger towards the game (it was arguably my fault as much as the game’s), anger towards those unbalanced bounty hunters, anger towards that stupid dog which decided to banquet with my throat.
+There was nobody in my house at the time to confirm this, but I am quite sure that I screamed in anger.
+Anger towards the game (it was arguably my fault as much as the game’s), anger towards those bounty hunters, anger towards that stupid dog which decided to banquet with my throat.

 I sincerely believed Brumhilde would come with me until the end of the game, after all the hours she spent with Arthur.
-Looks like it was not going to happen after all.
+Looks like it wasn’t going to happen after all.